Boomni/100-days_of_code/Day-2/README.md

-# Day 2 - Understanding Data Types and How to Manipulate Strings---
+# Day 2 - Understanding Data Types and How to Manipulate Strings

+---
 ## Concepts Worked on
 - Python Primitive Data Types
 - Type Error, Type Checking and Type Conversion